BMW /2 motorcycle transmission

 The shift forks are well made.
 They are precision ground and usually well done.
 One can usually reuse the forks.
 The factory made tools to reach down into the transmission and bend them into alignment.
 I only did that once and just swapped them after that.
 It is a very hard job, as the forks are made of super-strong metal.
 A close examination of the upper and lower tips on any one fork will often show some uneven wear.
 That uneven wear shows that the forks were not in alignment.
 Later the /5 came out with almost the same transmission, with one very important exception.
 The bushings that mount the forks are made non-concentric.
 You can see that the mounting hole is off-center.

 The bottom end of the /5 bushing on the left and top end of the /2 bushing on the right.
 Sorry, but I mixed them up when taking the photo.

 Each one flipped over, but still the opposite ends.

-The shift forks are ground “off” a bit during manufacture and they tend to get worn down, during use, to fit.
+The shift forks tend to get worn down, during use, to fit.
 It is most common to see one tip show far more wear than the other one.
 I never found that to be a problem.
-There is a test for misalignment and if the forks pass that test, then I have never had a problem shifting.
+There is a test for misalignment, and if the forks pass that test, then I have never had a problem shifting.

-The path through the gears of a BMW /2 motorcycle transmission
+The path through the gears of a BMW /2 transmission

 This photo shows the gears as they are located in the BMW motorcycle transmission case.
 I have removed all of the unrelated parts possible, for clarity.
 The lower shaft is the input shaft.
 The splines are on the left end and stick into the clutch plate.
 The middle shaft is one piece and is called the “cluster gear” or the “intermediate shaft.”
 The upper shaft is called the “output shaft.”

 See the sliders are not engaged with any gear?
-That is because this is the neutral position.
+That is because it is the neutral position.

 This is second gear.
 Now the “right” slider has moved left and engaged second gear.